callumacrae/lynx.io/pages/about.md

 If you wish to write for lynx.io, fork the project on GitHub.
 Add your article in MarkDown to the articles directory, and send a pull request.
 Callum will then review your article, and let you know what else to do with it.
 If you've found a bug in the website, either open an issue on GitHub, or send a pull request containing a fix.

 For more information on writing for lynx.io, check out the README on GitHub: <https://github.com/callumacrae/lynx.io/blob/master/README.md>

+Topics we are currently looking for include articles on design (all areas), PHP frameworks (especially CodeIgniter), and phpBB.